aaronbembenek/making-formulog-fast/artifact/README.md

 - `compile`: use Formulog compiler to generate code performing semi-naive evaluation
 - `compile-reorder`: reorder each rule body so delta atom is first (the order implicitly used by eager evaluation), and then use Formulog compiler to generate code performing semi-naive evaluation
 - `compile-unbatched`: use Formulog compiler to generate code performing eager evaluation
+- `klee`, `cbmc`, `scuba`: the non-Datalog reference implementations described in Section 6.1 of the paper

 The raw output logs can be turned into a CSV using the script `scripts/process_logs.py`, and the CSV values can be summarized using the script `scripts/summarize_kicktires.py`: